 Muskegon Heights Housing Commission

-Muskegon Heights Housing Commission is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of October 21st, 2020, Muskegon Heights Housing Commission has 1 waiting lists that are open now or opening soon.
+Muskegon Heights Housing Commission is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of January 23rd, 2021, Muskegon Heights Housing Commission has 1 waiting lists that are open now or opening soon.

 Muskegon Heights Housing Commission serves Muskegon Heights.